Tokenize Anything via Prompting: Pre-processing Details

 \section{Pre-processing Details}

-\paragraph{Vision.} We obtain 1.1B CLIP image embeddings by utilizing the masked image crops (\cref{fig:preprocess}) of size 224$\times$224 from SA-1B dataset.
-These 1024-dimensional image embeddings taking the float16 numbers, are stored in a key-value database (\eg, TFRecord).
-The embedding database occupies approximately 2.25 TB and is synchronized with the image-mask database, which is around 10.55 TB in size.
+\paragraph{\textbf{Vision}.} For each image in SA-1B, we crop its masked segments.
+Each segment is resized and then pasted onto a 224$\times$224 empty canvas, forming an `image crop'.
+Subsequently, we employ EVA-CLIP to compute visual embeddings $V_{C}$ for each of these crops, resulting in a total of 1.1B visual embeddings, each with a dimension of 1024 (see \cref{fig:preprocess}).
+These embeddings are stored in a key-value database (e.g., TFRecord), requiring approximately 2.25 TB of storage, and synchronized with SA-1B database, which is around 10.55 TB in size.

-\paragraph{Language.} We integrate concepts from prevalent vision datasets following the steps suggested in \cite{minderer2023scaling}.
-A simple prompt template ``a $\left\{\right\}$" is used to generate source projection weights for better orthogonality.
-Simultaneously, a prompt template ``a photo of a $\left\{\right\}$" is employed to generate target projection weights for preferable adaption.
-This contributes to \textit{asymmetric} distillation, as outlined in \cref{alg:vocabmaker}.
+\paragraph{\textbf{Language}.} We integrate concepts from prevalent image datasets, resulting in 2560 concepts.
+A simple prompt template, such as "a $\left\{\right\}$", is used to generate CLIP text embeddings $T_{C}$.
+The pseudocode for generating text embeddings is outlined in \cref{alg:vocabmaker}.
+These text embeddings are further used to compute the concept distribution $P_{\text{pred}}$ or $P_{\text{target}}$.